juntossomosmais/gitflow/gitflow/backend/README.md

 Even when the code seems to be working fine and all the tests are passing, things can still go wrong and hopefully you will have a QA analyst to help you identify the issue before the code actually reaches production.

 In these situations, the gitflow allows developers to make commits **directly to the release branch** in order to fix the release but comes at the cost of creating bugfix code outside the develop branch.
 This is bad as it drives the `develop` branch farther from the code that is actually going to production and this violates one of the golden rules of this gitflow: to keep `develop` and `master` as close as possible as **every new released feature will come from the development branch**.
-Hence, if commiting to the `release/*` branch is a must, then do it but **do not ever forget** create two PRs when the `release/*` has been validated:
+Hence, if commiting to the `release/*` branch is a must, then do it but **do not ever forget** to create two PRs when the `release/*` has been validated:

 - One PR to `master` (the actual code going to production)
 - One PR back to `develop` (yes, this is required to keep master, dev and future releases with the required bugfix code)